Request for Application

 The RFA also sets the rules for applying for Komen Utah grants, including deliverables under the grant contract, evaluation criteria, grants structure and budget and other qualifying guidelines that must be met before the proposal is sent to review.

-THE APPLICATION WINDOW FOR THE 2018-2019 GRANT CYCLE WILL OPEN OCTOBER 1, 2017.
 The information below is for the prior year and here for informational purposes only.

 All applications must be submitted in our online grants management system (GeMS) and will be due on Wednesday, November 16, 2016 with the last day to initiate an application in GeMS being Friday, November 11, 2016.